 - They could take even ten seconds out of their busy schedules and tell what qualities they like in their spouse, and what they appreciate about them.

-- Add humour to your relationship.
+- Add humor to your relationship.
 This is where fun relationship exercises for couples come in.

 - This is where simple gestures like biding each other good bye before they leave for work, asking, “How was your day?” when they come back from work.